flatpickles/sketchbook-legacy/README.md

 * Two finger mousepad swipe doesn't work for page navigation when Sketchbook is open.
 Probably this is disabled by my scrolling settings?

 ## To do
-* Parameter UI:
-    * Allow editing parameters via number readouts
-    * Fix flex sizing for sliders: not expanding far enough
-    * Automatic fit label: size all label widths to largest one, to maximize slider room.
-Cap at a certain size.
-    * Automatic fit slider number: similarly to above w/ number labels on the right of sliders.
 * Double click: capture state (e.g. just one panel open) and resume that state
 * Link styling
 * UX improvements: